inno-2023-masters/Sum24-intro-labs/submission4.md

 ### Verify the Contents of the `Packages.gz` File

-- Check that the Packages.gz file contains the correct path and metadata for your `discord.deb` file, **it must be relative path like `./discord.deb`**.
+- Check that the Packages.gz file contains the correct path and ### metadata for your `discord.deb` filit must be relative path li`./discord.deb`\*\*.
 Also you can see the package name there.
 Then check the repository of your package, make sure it's local one.

 ```sh
 zcat Packages.gz